lettergram/parse-uspto-xml/config/README.md

 **PostgreSQL Database**

-    * DATABASE_HOSTNAME - Hostname the instance
+    * DATABASE_HOST - Hostname the instance
     * DATABASE_NAME - Name of the database
-    * DATABASE_USERNAME - Username for database
+    * DATABASE_USER - Username for database
-    * DATABASE_PASSWORD - Password for database
+    * DATABASE_PASS - Password for database
     * DATABASE_PORT - Port to access database